woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 When you are ready to gear up your effort (e.g. building more complex models) or analyse much bigger datasets, you can easily scale up your data analysis on Domino in a just few steps.
+Ready?
+Read on!

 <br>